Old Schoolhouse Exterior Renovation

 All flashing is lead and looks original but shows signs of physical wear and tear in places.
 Should be easily repaired.

 There are some chips and cracks in the render.
 The collars could use some minor repairs and two of the chimneys need to be properly capped.
-At the moment one has a square of cement sheet over the top held down by a brick and the other a square of particle board I think with a brick on top.
+One had a square of cement sheet over the top held down by a brick and the other a square of particle board I think with a brick on top.

 The lounge/classroom chimney was re-flaunched when the open fireplace was converted to a wood burner insert and it's flue was installed.